 How about if I tell you I can’t live a day without talking to God?
 Not just thanking Him for the blessings He’s bestowed on me, but having conversations where He answers and I hear Him.

 How about if I tell you that I worry about my friends and family.
 Most people don’t know how I really feel about God and His Kingdom, because I never prayed “like a hypocrite.”
-I wonder if I’d worn my faith on my sleeve, though …..
+I wonder what my life would be like if I’d worn my faith on my sleeve…

 So today, I ask you, dear readers, for one small favor:

-*Throw away all of the conspiracy theories and the preconceived notions.
+*Throw away all of your conspiracy theory judgments.

-*Throw away the masks you wear so that other people won’t recognize you.
+*Throw away the masks you wear so that other people won’t recognize the real you.

 *Throw away all preconceived notions and all judgment, self or otherwise.